opentext/appworks-js/README.md

 ````

 #### AWCache
-The AWCache plugin allows you to temporarily cache data using the device local storage.
+The AWCache plugin allows you to temporarily cache JSON data using the device local storage, or permanently store it using the file system.

 ##### Methods: